TerranMechworks/Mech3DotNet/README.md

 Obviously, this is an unofficial fan effort and not connected to the developers or publishers.
 [Join us on Discord](https://discord.gg/Be53gMy)!

-## Mono and type GUIDs

-Certain Mono versions [return zero GUIDs](https://stackoverflow.com/questions/8666514/does-type-guid-uniquely-identifies-each-type-across-compilations) for `Type.GUID`, i.e. the same GUID for different types.
-The `DiscriminatedUnionConverter` relies on type GUIDs to identify nested classes without having to parse the type's `FullName` when e.g. inherited.
-You should ensure all nested classes in a `DiscriminatedUnion` type have a GUID specified manually via the `[Guid("")]` attribute for this logic to work in some Mono versions (e.g. Unity).

 ## Changelog

 ### [0.1.0] - unreleased